alexusbernard17/Gift-Card-API/README.md

 # Gift-Card-API

-A RESTful Gitf Card API in JSON format with these calls: <br />
+A RESTful Gift Card API in JSON format with these calls: <br />
 • Get all gift cards <br />
 • Get gift card by store <br />
 • Get gift card by ID <br />